makaota/Mamma-Ms-Kitchen/README.md

 this app provides an intuitive interface for users to seamlessly browse menus, place orders, and manage their profiles.

+# Scope

+The app encompasses features like user registration, menu browsing, order placement, notifications, and more.

+# Target Audience

+This app is designed for customers who want to conveniently order food from Mama M's Kitchen.

 # Features

 - **_User Authentication:_** Implemented secure user registration and login functionalities.